lorraine-sanares/Lorraine-Sanares/README.md

-## Doing stuff with data sci and AI 💻 🎧

 🌱 This year, I'm focused on leveling up my technical skills - exploring tools and frameworks outside of my university course, and building projects on a consistent basis.

 <table>